albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 While the [first GPT paper](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) does explain the model with a bit more technical depth, their description is still lacking in detail, instead relying on terms from the original Transformer paper without explicitly specifying their constructions.

 Furthermore, there is no explanation of the rather interesting way OpenAI adapted their original model to the prompt-based text generation task that made GPT-2 so notorious.
-The only way I found is the unnecessarily laborious task of reading their undocumented code.
+The only way I found is the rather laborious task of reading the undocumented code.
 However, I have done so, and will provide the explanation.
 This article will describe the adaptations made for the text-generation task.

 The GPT model is based on the decoder part of the [Transformer architecture](https://arxiv.org/pdf/1706.03762.pdf).
 If you are familiar with the Transformer architecture, go ahead and skim or skip the next five paragraphs.
 If not, I recommend reading up on it, but will provide a brief, high-level description here.